For those who want their walls to have a unique appearance, glow-in-the-dark paint is one way to express creativity.

-This is because the phosphors themselves are harmless as long as they are not ingested, just like the toxic elements that are part of virtually all manufactured paints.
+This is because the paint does not contain radioactive materials.
+The phosphors themselves are harmless as long as they are not ingested, just like the toxic elements that are part of virtually all manufactured paints.

 What are the Safety Measures You Need to Follow?

-It is recommended that with any paint you use gloves, goggles or eye protection, and a mask when applying paint from a can.
+It’s recommended that with any paint, you use gloves, goggles or eye protection, and a mask when applying them.